in

 Furniture Details

-Here are some of the physical details you can see in different types of furniture:
+Here’s an overview of the physical details you can see in different types of furniture:

-● Carvings.
-These decorative elements are usually added to wooden furniture to achieve a more ornate and artistic appearance.
 These carvings are normally seen on the arms, backrests, or legs of chairs and couches, but they can also be added to other furniture pieces such as tables and cabinets.

 ● Geometric Patterns or Shapes.
 These striking furniture details are often used to achieve a more abstract and modern appearance.
-These shapes normally include circles, triangles, squares, or hexagons to add complexity to a particular furniture piece.
+These shapes normally include circles, triangles, squares, or hexagons to add complexity to a furniture piece.

 ● Straight or Curved Lines.
-Such furniture details normally define the shape and style of a specific piece of furniture.
+Such details normally define the shape and style of a specific piece of furniture.
 Straight lines usually evoke a sense of modernism and minimalism, whereas curved lines give a more natural and vintage appeal.

 Furniture Colors

 ● Neutral Colors.
 Colors such as white, beige, gray, and black are some of the most common colors of different furniture pieces.
-Neutral colors are very versatile and they can complement practically any home decor.
+Neutral colors are very versatile, and they can complement practically any home decor.
 These furniture colors are normally used in modern and minimalist home designs.

 ● Pastel Colors.
-Feminine, minimalist, and vintage home designs are some of the most popular furniture styles that use pastel colors like pale blue, pale green, pale pink, or pale purple.
+Feminine, minimalist, and vintage home designs are some of the most popular styles that use pastel colors like pale blue, pale green, pale pink, or pale purple.
 Pastel colors create a very soothing ambiance.

 Furniture Finishes

 ● Painted.
 Quite obviously, painted furniture pieces involve applying a layer of a particular type of paint on the furniture surface.
-Painted furniture pieces can vary in terms of colors, from neutral and earth to pastel and bold.
+Painted pieces can vary in terms of colors, from neutral and earth to pastel and bold.

 ● Stained.
 Stains are usually applied to enhance the natural grains of a wooden piece of furniture.
 Their hues normally range from light and natural to rich and dark.

 ● Matte.
 This well-known type of furniture finish establishes a non-reflective surface but offers a velvety texture.
-Matte-finished furniture pieces are usually used by interior designers in modern and minimalist home designs.
+Matte-finished pieces are usually used by interior designers in modern and minimalist home designs.

 Choosing an Interior Design Furniture Style